|

 With the biggest population, you also have the biggest amount of accommodation choices.
 These include hostels, motels, hotels, luxury, and beachside accommodation.
 There are also channels and waterways on the east side with Bed and Breakfasts and private rentals.

-On the Bay Apartments, Bribie Island
+On the Bay Apartments

 Tours

-If you’re visiting without your own four-wheel drive, then a tour through the national park might be a great option to check out the Island.
-Ferryman cruises leave from the waterways and explores the Pumicestone passage area.
+There are plenty of attractions on Bribie, but, If you’re visiting without your own four-wheel drive, then a tour through the national park might be a great option to check out the Island.

 You can hire paddle boards and kayaks at any time on the east coast of the island, or try your hand at learning to surf on the west side.
 Additionally, if you have a group of people, then hiring a Barbeque boat for a few hours of fishing and swimming is a fun day out.